- Things to Do

 Begin your winter getaway with a stay at a cozy cabin tucked away in the forest.
 Bundle up under a fleece blanket in front of a crackling fire and spend a relaxing night indoors.
 In the morning, if you’re ready to leave your cabin, explore these top activities.

 Grab your ticket, sit back, and enjoy the impressive plays put on by the Echo Players at the Village Theatre.
-On select dates from December 8-27 the Echo Players will put on a production of A Visit from St. Nicholas or The Night Before Christmas.
-Then, from January 19 to January 22, head to the Vancouver Island Juried One-Act Play Festival for imaginative one-act plays performed by talented, local artists.
+On select dates from December 14-31 the Echo Players will put on a production of Roald Dahl's Matilda the Musical.

 Find unique and handmade gifts at the many local boutiques and craft fairs this holiday season.
-From November 25-27 visitors can support local makers at the Qualicum Beach WinterFest Craft Fair.
-Enjoy late night shopping and impressive store displays during the Moonlight Madness event in Qualicum Beach.
+From November 24-26 visitors can support local makers at the Qualicum Beach WinterFest Craft Fair.
+On November 25th enjoy late night shopping, impressive store displays, carolers, and live music throughout town during Moonlight Madness in Qualicum Beach.

 Are you brave enough to plunge into the frigid winter waters?
 If so, jump start your new year with a freezing swim at the annual Polar Bear Splash.